-Critical thought stands somewhat benumbed by this coup de theatre.
-Refusing any intellectual discrimination or empirical verification, Althusser has simply included in his list practically every extant social institution.
+Refusing any intellectual discrimination or ampirical verification, Althusser has simply included in his list practically every extant social institution.
 (His omissions are baffling.
 The only elements not included in his list are those very structures that have undeniably become part of the state apparatus in the twentieth century: the welfare system and the economic management structures).
 The economy, of course, remains an independent domain for it is the capitalist economy which this panoply of state institutions is intended to service.
 It would indeed be hard to conceive of a more ludicrous way of resolving the problems of political sociology.

-But what can be the purpose of such a ploy?
-Notwithstanding the ignorance Althusser displays of social reality, the barbarism with which he appreaches sociological theory, and the disdain he bestows upon socielogical research, the argument achieves its purpose.
-By an act of theory, he has accomplished the absorption of civil society into the state; he has in fact abolished civil society by the simple expedient of redefining the state as including everything except the capitalist economy.
-This solves a lot of problems.
-Specifically it solves the problem of the Soviet Union.
-It subverts criticism that in the Soviet Union the state is identical with society, i.e. no institution exists which is not part of the state, no activity occurs which is not directed at the state and made to serve its purpose.
-Althusser now demonstrates that exactly the same state of affairs obtains in the capitalist societies.
+offairs obtains in the capitalist societies.
 Consequently, the USSR can be seen to be a superior social formation, because at least the economy is socialised.
-Thus Althusser can restrict his criticisms of the USSR to muted complaints about 'personality cults'.
+Thus Althusser can restrict his criticisms of the USSR to muted complaints about \personality cults'.
 More significantly for his present purposes, the argument for the dictatorship of the proletariat is restored.
-The populations of the capitalist states must realise that they already live under a dictatorship; that what they thought was private is in fact public; what they believed to be public is in fact a tool of the state.
-A11 concepts of democracy, private life, civil rights, voluntary associations, are consequently simply false consciousness. think are ours, and therefore worth protecting, are in fact already theirs.
+The populations of the capitalist states must realise that they already live under a dictatorship; that what they thought was private is in fact public; what they believed to be public is in fact a tool of the state. concepts of democracy, private life, civil rights, voluntary associations, are consequently simply false consciousness.
+What we think are ours, and therefore worth protecting, are in fact already theirs.
 There can be no purpose in seeking to maintain them. is the totalitarian state intellectually (although hardly convincingly) legitimated.